weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Data arrangement.md

 ``name``: name of Graph.

-``as_lower``: convert every character in the text into lower case.
-Defalut is False.
+``as_lower``: whether to convert every character in the text to lower case.
+The default value is 'False'.

 ``pfnet``: converts the output into a undirected PFNet if set as True.